Mass media in Morocco: Today

-The development of the Internet has brought a new dimension to news reporting in Morocco: many of the major dailies and weeklies can now be accessed on their own Web sites.
-The landscape is changing almost as quickly as the Moroccan skyline.
+The development of the Internet has brought a new dimension to news reporting in Morocco: many of the major dailies and weeklies can now be accessed on their own websites.
 New publications such as "Morocco Newsline" (www.morocconewsline.com), an online English language newspaper, are in line with the country's efforts to attract English speaking tourists and investors.
 Subsequently, in 2007, tourist arrivals from all countries of origin increased.
 The most significant increase came from the UK, whose 344,000 visitors represented a 41% rise from 2005 figures.

 Press freedom

-Although journalists continue to practice self-censorship, opposition dailies have begun to explore social and political issues that have traditionally been considered out of bounds.
-However, the media continue to exercise great caution when discussing government corruption, human rights and Morocco's policy toward Western Sahara.
+Opposition dailies have begun to explore social and political issues that have traditionally been considered out of bounds, though journalists continue to practice self-censorship.
+The media continue to exercise great caution when discussing government corruption, human rights and Morocco's policy toward Western Sahara.
 Radio Méditerranée Internationale (Medi-1), a joint French/Moroccan broadcaster, also practices self-censorship.

-According to the most recent available information, Morocco has 27 AM radio stations, 25 FM radio stations, 6 shortwave stations, and 11 television stations including all the channels of the public SNRT, the mixed-owned 2M TV and the private Medi1 TV.

 On December 20, 2006, Moroccan Prime Minister Driss Jettou banned the Arabophone weekly magazine Nichane.
 This action was taken in retaliation for publishing "provocative jokes" related to religion.
 The website was also shut down.

-In 2009, Reporters Without Borders said in an evaluation of the state of press freedom in Morocco that real progress at the start of King Mohammed's reign had been followed by reverses and tension, especially from 2002 onward.
+In a 2009 evaluation of the state of press freedom in Morocco, Reporters Without Borders found that real progress at the start of King Mohammed's reign had been followed by reverses and tension, especially from 2002 onward.

+Print media seem to have the most editorial leeway, although just 1 per cent of the population buys newspapers and magazines, with only a few newspapers such as Tel Quel and Le Journal Hebdomadaire being more independent.

 The number of daily and weekly newspapers has grown dramatically since 1999 and several new radio and TV stations were given licenses when state control of broadcasting began to be relaxed in May 2006, offering Moroccans some diversity in this sector for the first time.
 Despite the impartiality of the High Council for Broadcasting (CSCA), there was widespread disappointment that no new TV stations and only four new radio stations (either regional or specialist ones) were awarded licences in a second wave in February of this year.
 There had been 23 applicants.
-Although Morocco now tolerates more media criticism and more editorial freedom, the Palace still does not accept that the media have an important role to play.
-It allows some leeway to print media journalists because only 1 per cent of the population buys newspapers and magazines, with only a few newspapers such as Tel Quel and Le Journal Hebdomadaire being more independent.

-The media still has to face obstacles, archaic laws and arbitrary reactions.
+Although Morocco today tolerates more media criticism and more editorial freedom, the media still faces obstacles such as archaic laws and arbitrary reactions.
 Policemen often assault reporters and photographers and confiscate their equipment.
-Twenty policemen raided the Arabic-language weekly Al Ayam on 10 February just because of a photo of a member of the royal family which it had requested permission to publish.
-Combined total of nearly 25 years in prison for journalists since 1999.
+Twenty policemen raided the Arabic-language weekly Al Ayam on 10 February 2009 just because of a photo of a member of the royal family which it had requested permission to publish.